Norman0406/OpenSkeletonFitting/README.md

 ## OpenSFSegmentation

-retrieves the input frames from the sensor and segment it, such that the background is removed and the user can be detected.
+retrieves the input frames from the sensor and segments it, such that the background is removed and the user can be detected.
 This currently only supports a simple background subtraction, in which the first captured frame is considered to show the static background and all the following frames are subtracted against this background.
 Only one single user can be detected.

 ## OpenSFFeatures